 Soil and Transplanting

-Grow painted Echeveria in well-drained soil.
+Grow painted Echeveria in a pot with a drainage hole and well-drained soil.
 Loam and sand work best.
 Transplant when needed.

 However, transplanting is best done during the warmer season.
 Before moving plants, make sure the soil is dry.

 Propagate painted Echeveria from stem cuttings or leaf cuttings.
 If using stem cuttings, remove them by hand and let them heal over for a few days.